gleitz/howdoi/README.rst

 howdoi can now be installed as an extension on Visual Studio Code!
 There are two ways to install it:

 1. On the Visual Studio Code MarketPlace:
--  (coming soon)
+-  Head over to the `MarketPlace <https://marketplace.visualstudio.com/items?itemName=howdoi-org.howdoi>`_ to install the extension.

 2. Directly from the packaged extension:
- - To locally install the howdoi Visual Studio Code package, head over `here <https://github.com/gleitz/howdoi/tree/master/extension/vscode-pkg/README.md>`_.
+ - Head over `here <https://github.com/gleitz/howdoi/tree/master/extension/vscode-pkg/README.md>`_ to locally install the howdoi Visual Studio Code package.

 Contributing
 ------------